omidarmat/webDevNotes/JavaScript/javascript-theory.md

 **`.reduce()`**: used to boil down all the elements of an array into one single value.
 This is usually used to calculate totals, averages, etc. of elements stored in an array.

 - Receives two arguments: a callback function and the starting number for the accumulator variable.
-The callback loops over the array and
 - Callback has access to: 1) accumulator variable, 2) current element, 3) current element's index, 4) the entire array.
 - Returns a single value.